 This is not to say that democratic legislatures have never passed laws that violated the rights of minorities.
 One can find numerous examples of this.
 The point is that all democratic political institutions, including the courts, sometimes give in to the temptation for the majority to “tyrannize” the minority.
 So the Supreme Court cannot use the claim that it’s the sole or best defender of rights in order to justify the enormous power that judicial review gives to it.
 At times, it has been elected officials who have in fact led the way in promoting important human rights in the United States.
 It was the president, not the courts, who freed the slaves; and it was Congress that established voting rights for minorities.
 Women, the elderly, the disabled, and minorities have all successfully worked through our elected branches of government to protect their rights and free themselves from discrimination.
 And when it comes to expanding the rights of Americans beyond the original Bill of Rights, it has been Congress that has been at the forefront, passing legislation to enact basic rights for consumers, workers, patients, and the elderly.

 Entrusting legislatures to protect basic rights – as is done in some other democracies – also has an important advantage over the courts.
 Once the Court makes a decision undermining a basic right, there is little the public can do until and unless the Court eventually decides to overturn its own ruling.
 But if the legislative branch passes legislation violating a minority’s basic rights, the public does have some recourse.
 It can vote those legislators out of office and/or lobby strongly for the repeal of the law.
-Legislators, unlike Supreme Court justices, can be made accountable for actions that oppress minorities.
+Legislators can be made accountable for actions that oppress minorities.
+Justices cannot.

 Judicial Review and the Constitutional Protection of Business